-Reconstructive 3D Micro Pigmentation (also know as Reconstructive Tattooing) Shirley does referral work for the Canterbury District Health Board, Plastic & Reconstructive Surgery Unit and for the following Surgeons.
+Reconstructive 3D Micro Pigmentation (also know as Reconstructive Tattooing) Shirley has done referral work for the Canterbury District Health Board, Plastic & Reconstructive Surgery Unit and for the following Surgeons.

 Mr Jeremy Simcock - FRACS, MD.- Plastic, Reconstructive and Hand Surgeon.
 Clinical Director